You must try my famous recipe for the best butter tarts ever!

 Make sure to use my easiest and flakiest pie pastry recipe too!

 You will roll out half a pastry recipe thinly and cut into 4″ rounds.

-Once you assemble all the filling ingredients together, I find it best to pour it in with a bowl with a spout on it.
+Once you assemble all the delicious filling ingredients together, I find it best to pour it in the pastry shells with a bowl that has a spout on it.

 You can also use a small measuring cup to scoop the filling into the pastry cups.

 These tasty tarts have always been a delicious holiday treat.

 The recipe calls for currants (which are smaller, sweeter raisins) but you can also use raisins.

 I sometimes add whole pecans to them too just to change things up!

 Note: I’ve always made my butter tarts with Crisco shortening because it’s the recipe I’ve had for years.
 And since I already make my pastry using Crisco I’ve just continued to use it in my butter tarts.
 Please feel free to substitute it for butter!